plmday/Kiwi/Kiwi.md

 ~~strikeout text~~

-When using strikeouts, it is required to leave at least one space at both the ends, because a hyphen `-` is usually used to form a compound word.
+When using strikeouts, it is required to leave at least one space at both ends, because a hyphen `-` is usually used to form a compound word.
 Text like the following should not be formatted as strikeout.